Joe Dirt

 Joe Dirt is a 2001 American adventure comedy film, directed by Dennie Gordon (in her feature film directorial debut), starring David Spade, Dennis Miller, Christopher Walken, Adam Beach, Brian Thompson, Brittany Daniel, Jaime Pressly, Erik Per Sullivan, and Kid Rock.
 The film was written by Spade and Fred Wolf, and produced by Robert Simonds.

-The plot revolves around a "white trash" young man, Joe Dirt, who at first seems to be a "loser", a failure, an antihero.
+The plot revolves around a poor young man, Joe Dirt, who at first seems to be a loser.
 As he travels in search of his parents, his finer qualities are increasingly revealed.
-He ends up with a new "family" of close friends, people he has helped and who respect him.
-While critical reception was mostly negative, the film was a modest financial success.
+He ends up with a new family of close friends, people he has helped and who respect him.

+While critical reception was mostly negative, the film was a modest financial success, eventually becoming a cult favorite.

 A sequel, Joe Dirt 2: Beautiful Loser, premiered on Crackle on July 16, 2015.

 Plot

 Joe Dirt, a janitor at a Los Angeles radio station, tells his life story via shock jock Zander Kelly's broadcast.
 Joe reveals that as a baby he had a mullet wig installed because the top of his skull had never formed.
 At age 8, he was left behind by his parents and sister at the Grand Canyon and thus does not know his real surname.
-After growing up in a series of foster homes, Joe ran away until he arrived in Silvertown, a small town in the Pacific Northwest.
-There, he met Brandy and her dog, Charlie, and became a target for jealousy from Robby, the town bully.
+After growing up in a series of foster homes, Joe ran away until he arrived in Silvertown, a small chicken town in the Pacific Northwest.
+There, he met Brandy and her dog, Charlie, and became a target of jealousy from Robby, the town bully.
 After Brandy's alcoholic father shoots Charlie dead, Joe decides to try to find his parents.

 He details his adventures across the country including his friendship with Kickin' Wing, an unsuccessful Native American fireworks salesman.
 In Indiana, Joe has an encounter with a serial killer named Buffalo Bob, who is parodying the lotion scene from The Silence of the Lambs.
-This brings him unwanted attention from the media, but helps his search.
+This brings him unwanted attention from the media but helps his search.

 In Louisiana at a high school, he was a janitor working with Clem Doore, a former mobster in the Witness Protection Program.
 Clem rescues students after a mustard gas explosion and informs the media Joe was the hero.
-While traveling on further he came across an alligator farm and met the owner Charlene.
-Looking to make money he was hired to be an Alligator wrangler for audiences.
-After one encounter with an Alligator in which he landed wrong, he had an epiphany about his little sister yelling at Joe about why his last name was Dirt and not his real surname Nunamaker.
-Upon realizing his real last name, this helps Joe discover the address of his old family home and he travels to Baton Rouge only to find that they moved away many years prior.
+While traveling on further he came across an alligator farm and met the owner, Charlene.
+Looking to make money, he was hired to be an alligator wrangler for audiences.
+After one encounter with an alligator in which he landed wrong, he had an epiphany about his little sister yelling at Joe about why his last name was Dirt and not his real surname Nunamaker.
+Upon realizing his real last name, Joe discovers the address of his old family home and he travels to Baton Rouge, only to find that they moved away many years prior.
 Listening to Joe's story, both Zander and the radio audience initially find him an object of scorn, but Joe's kindness and optimistic outlook on life win them over.